 Oil and gas related revenues consist of revenues from royalties and overriding royalties and are recognized on the basis of volume of hydrocarbons sold by lessees and the corresponding revenues from those sales.
 Also, included within oil and gas royalty revenues are lease bonus payments, which are generally paid upon the execution of a lease.
-The Partnership also has overriding royalty revenue interests in coal reserves.
-Revenues from these interests are recognized over time based on when the coal is sold.
+The Partnership also has overriding royalty revenue interests in certain coal mineral rights.
+Revenue from these interests is recognized over time based on when the coal is sold.